 We are no longer condemned in sin, we receive forgiveness and righteousness in, and through, Christ Jesus.
 Our minds are being renewed in God’s word, and there is the possibility of change.
 We can leave our past behind, knowing that our sins are forgiven, and have a fresh start in Jesus.

 The transformation is ongoing, as the Holy Spirit renews our minds by replacing all the negative though processes that life has laid on us with the truth of God’s word.
 He teaches us who we are in Jesus, and who He is to us.
 We learn our worth to God, how He thinks about us and how He regards us – we come to know our true identity!

-That is a nice horse – what is she worth?
-Or oh, she must be worth something?
-And whether I think the question is rude, or appropriate, the answer is the same – nothing and everything!
+As a horse owner, I have often been asked the question, “that’s a nice horse – what is she worth?”
+Or even, “she must be worth something?”
+And whether I think the question is rude or appropriate the answer is the same – nothing and everything!

 With horses a value is placed on them, in part by their breeding and confirmation, but also by their potential, what people think they will be able to do.
 Whatever discipline they are looking at, racing, eventing, dressage or show jumping – the horse’s value, ultimately will be based on their performance and their results.

 Now my horse had average to good breeding, good confirmation, and a lot of potential when I bought her as a youngster.
 And the more I trained and competed with her, her value went up but unfortunately, due to injury and a major illness her value then went down again.
 I no longer compete, and she has signs of wear and tear with an old injury to her legs.
 Due to her illness I can no longer insure her, because the insurance company paid out more than her worth for her last hospital bill.
 Although she is fit and able for light leisure work, she is no longer fit enough for a competition career.
 She is also getting older.